 - Family Health History Resources for Health Professionals

 - Family Health History Toolkit Utah Department of Health

 Advance Care Planning (KM2-I) (NA for pediatric practices)

 The student team documents the patient/family preferences for advance care planning (i.e., care at the end of life or for patients who are unable to speak for themselves).
 This may include discussing and documenting a plan of care with treatment options and preferences.
 Patients with a recent advance directive already on file do not necessarily need this revisited.
 If a patient refuses or is a child, then documentation of this should be made.

-Assessment of Behaviors that Affect Health (Factor 6)
+Assessment of Behaviors Affecting Health (KM2-E)